RMNCLDYO/perplexity-ai-toolkit/README.md

 </p>

 ## Overview
-This open-source project provides a Python wrapper and command-line interface (CLI) for the Perplexity.AI API, allowing users to easily interact with advanced large language models (LLMs).
-The Perplexity API offers robust chat completion capabilities and online search functionalities with various models.
-This wrapper simplifies API interaction, making it accessible for both programmatic use and command-line operations.
+A simple python wrapper and command-line interface (CLI) for Perplexity AI, enabling programatic access to the chat and online search features using the latest large language models.

 ## Key Features
 - **Python Wrapper**: Simplifies calling the Perplexity API with a few lines of code.